mrkn/pycall.rb/README.md

 There are many ways to make our heroku use Python that is compiled with the `--enabled-shared` option.

-  - use Heroku's official Python buildpacks `post_compile` hooks to recompile the python if the `--enabled-shared` option is not enabled.

-    here are the example script of `post_compile` in ruby on rails app
+  - use Heroku's official Python buildpacks `post_compile` hooks to recompile the python if the `--enabled-shared` option is not enabled. example script of `post_compile` in ruby on rails app `bin/post_compile`

-    `bin/post_compile`

         set -e